MS-Santi/code-with-engineering-playbook/observability/readme.md

 Metrics are measurements of a particular process or activity considered over intervals of time.

+* Use metrics to track the occurrence of an event, counting of items, the time taken to perform an action or to report the current value of a resource (CPU, memory, etc.)
+* Use event logs to track detailed information about an event also monitored by a metric, particularly errors, warnings or other exceptional situations.

 #### Tracing

 Tracing is the practice of tracking dependencies between logged events, and including enough context to enable engineers to follow the lifetime of a high-level transaction throught its execution in the system.